grapisar/PercHomeostatic/README.md

 * `samples`: number of subdivision for the x-axis.

 * `outstring`: string for the output file.
-The output file is always generated and stored locally as a `.npy` file.
+An output file is always generated and stored locally as a `.npy` file.

 * `Plot`: `plot` for visualizing the result of the simulation, `noplot` otherwise.